 Shimano had been slightly unenthusiastic about its pull-chain derailleurs in the 1950’s, and continued to be sceptical about parallelogram derailleurs in the 1960’s.
-But other Japanese manufacturers were piling into the market (DNB in 1958, and Sanko and SunTour in 1963) and so Shimano felt compelled to get involved.
+But other Japanese manufacturers were piling into the market (Sanko and SunTour in 1963 and DNB in 1965) and so Shimano felt compelled to get involved.

 I have been told that Shimano’s initial idea was that parallelogram derailleurs were best used as a way of widening the gear range available to users of hub-gears - and so they introduced the Shimano Combi 12 in 1965.
 Hiroshi Nakamura does not mention the Combi 12 but claims the first Shimano parallelogram model was the ‘3.3.3.’ and was introduced in 1965.